Lifestyle Changes That Can Lower Your Blood Pressure

 More potassium

 Your blood pressure is likely to be higher if you don’t get enough of this nutrient.
-You need between 3,000 and 3,500 milligrams each day and a medium banana has about 420 milligrams, a baked potato with the skin gives you more than 900 milligrams.
+You need between 3,000-3,500 milligrams each day.

-Other sources include spinach, broccoli, beans, tomatoes, oranges, yoghurt, and sweet potatoes, oranges, melon, apricots, grapefruit (some dried fruits, such as prunes, raisins, and dates, are also high in potassium).
+Other sources include spinach, broccoli, beans, tomatoes, oranges, yoghurt, and sweet potatoes, oranges, melon, apricots, and grapefruit.

 Some people with medical issues like kidney disease, or who take certain medicines, may have to be careful with potassium so check with your doctor before changing what you eat.